-Students graduating from Health Sciences programs may not repeat non-technology courses more than once to earn the requisite "C" or above grade.
+Students graduating from programs within the School of Health Care may not repeat non-technology courses more than once to earn the requisite "C" or above grade.
 The "course repeat policy" will be applied to all coursework attempted in the 10 years prior to the student's applying for program eligibility status, whether the course work was completed at MTC or at other colleges.
+The "course repeat policy" for Nursing will be applied to all coursework attempted in the 5 years prior to the student's applying for program eligibility status, whether the course work was completed at MTC or at other colleges.

-The number of Health Sciences technology courses (courses which have the specific health sciences program prefix) that may be repeated is determined by the Health Science technology program and published in the program section of the catalog.
+The number of technology courses (courses which have the specific program prefix) that may be repeated is determined by the technology program and published in the program section of the catalog.

-To graduate, students must meet all requirements of the specific curriculum and receive a grade of "C" or better (in accordance with the "repeat policy" above) in all courses within the academic major; i.e., courses which have the specific Health Science program prefix.
-Students must also receive a "C" or better in all science, mathematics and Allied Health Sciences courses.
-Some pre-program certificates require that the student earn a "C" or better in all courses to progress to the clinical portion of the curriculum and/or for that certificate to be applied towards the parent degree.
-Students must also apply for graduation.
+To graduate, students must meet all requirements of the specific curriculum and receive a grade of "C" or better (in accordance with the "repeat policy" above) in all courses within the academic major; i.e., courses which have the specific program prefix.
+Students must also receive a "C" or better in all science, mathematics and courses.
+Some program pre-requisites courses require that the student earn a "C" or better in all courses to progress to the clinical portion of the curriculum and/or for that certificate to be applied towards the parent degree.
+Students must also apply for graduation online.